Subscription Cost Calculator

 What Is a Subscription Cost Calculator?

 A subscription cost calculator helps you estimate how much recurring subscriptions cost over time.
-Instead of only looking at the monthly price, you can see the total yearly cost, weekly cost, daily cost, and possible savings from annual billing.
+Instead of only looking at the monthly price, you can see the monthly, yearly, weekly, and daily impact.

-This is useful because subscriptions often look small when viewed one at a time.
-A $9.99, $14.99, or $19.99 monthly payment may seem manageable, but several subscriptions together can become a large yearly expense.
+This is useful because subscriptions often feel small when viewed one at a time.
+A few apps, streaming services, cloud storage plans, and memberships can quietly become a meaningful annual cost.

 How to Use This Subscription Cost Calculator

-• Enter the number of subscriptions: use 1 for one subscription, or enter more if you want to estimate several similar subscriptions.
+• Enter the number of subscriptions: use 1 for a single plan or a higher number for multiple similar subscriptions.

-• Add an annual billing discount: if a service offers 10%, 15%, or 20% off for yearly billing, enter that percentage.
+• Add an annual billing discount: enter the discount percentage if the service offers cheaper yearly billing.

-• Click Calculate: the calculator shows monthly, yearly, weekly, daily, discounted yearly cost, and estimated savings.
+• Click Calculate: the calculator shows monthly, yearly, weekly, daily, and discounted estimates.

 Subscription Cost Examples